Samirnunes/data-science/README.md

 # Data Science Projects

-Each folder has a `README` containing explanations about your projects.
+Each folder has a `README` containing explanations about the projects.

 The folders are divided by type of project: